alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 ## ideas

+- [ ] educational summariser for univeristys DLE
 - [ ] AI THAT READS A BOOK AND TELLS YOU WHAT YOU WANT TO KNOW
 - [ ] selection of noice voices for the AI
 - [ ] suggest videos for user based on registeration details and videos summarised